aler9/radiodb-viewer/README.md

 ## License

-All the material in the repository is licensed under the terms exposed in the [LICENSE](/LICENSE) file, except for the low-resolution album covers in folder [image](/image), which are owned by their respective publishers.
+All the material in the repository is licensed under the terms exposed in the [LICENSE](LICENSE) file, except for the low-resolution album covers in folder [images](front/images), which are owned by their respective publishers.
 Use of low-resolution album covers qualifies as fair use under the copyright law of the United States.